-The concept of the ‘European people’ can’t have the same meaning used for the national context, because the European identity can’t take in consideration just common principles and traditions between the European States.
+The concept of the ‘European people’ can’t have the same meaning used for the national context, because the European identity can’t take into consideration just common principles and traditions among the European States.

 Among the applicant Countries which aim to become member of the EU there are:

 European identity is defined by two key layers: Europe as a cultural community of shared values (cultural identity); Europe as a political community of shared democratic practices (political identity).
 EU values are such as human dignity, freedom of movement, democracy, equality, rule of law, human rights.

 The institutional organisation of the European Union reflects the values upon which it was founded.
 Europe is an organisation that wavers between a federation of states (such as the United States of America) and an intergovernmental organisation (such as the United Nations).

 Unlike federations, the concept of ‘member’ is emphasized in Europe.
 The relations between the Member States and the EU are governed by treaties requiring a unanimous ratification.

 While it is true, in addition to some necessary cases, that the Member States delegate part of their sovereignty, it is also true that all Member States are given weight and that unanimity between states can block Europe.

 The transfer of sovereignty is therefore in favour of building common balances for which each Member State competes, together, to determine the rules.
 The current framework allowed to guarantee seventy years of unconditional peace on a continent that had always lived in war.

 The construction of a united Europe is based on ideals and objectives that are also recognised and shared by the Member States.
 Precisely because of the values in which the European Union is founded, the EU has a humanist vision and a social model shared by the vast majority of its citizens.